Noaaan/MythicMetals/PATCHNOTES.md

 - Forging Osmium from Raw Ores and Ingots now only require a tier 1 Forge
 - Forging Platinum from Raw Ores and Ingots now only require a tier 1 Forge
 - Forging Prometheum from Raw Ores and Ingots now only require a tier 1 Forge
+- Increased the base damage of Osmium Tools: 2.5 -> 3.0
+- Increased the base damage of Steel Tools: 2.5 -> 3.0
+- Increased the base damage of Tidesinger Tools: 3.0 -> 4.0
+- Increased the mining speed of Tidesinger Tools: 8.5 -> 9.0
+- Increased the enchantability of Tidesinger Tools: 16 -> 18

 ### Mythril Drill Recipe Rework